 Furthermore, an international research team analyzed 1,692 cities around the world and found that the future costs of climate change jumped 2.6 times when they took the heat island effect into account, compared with running the model as if warming was evenly distributed around the planet.
-163 Numerous studies demonstrate how earlier actions to increase preparedness and resilience are far more costeffective than taking action in response to disasters or when climate impacts worsen.

 The fragmentation of existing communities is a significant hurdle to building community resilience.
-Strategies for addressing this challenge include partnering with trusted community organizations to leverage existing networks, such as Neighborhood Watch, to engage more residents and build social cohesion, and creating a communications toolkit for neighborhood associations to raise awareness about climate-change risks and resilience-building activities and resources.
+Strategies for addressing this challenge include partnering with trusted community organizations to leverage existing networks, such as Neighborhood Watch, to engage more residents and build social cohesion, and creating a communications toolkit for neighborhood associations to raise awareness about climate change risks and resilience building activities and resources.